 She is a sturdy, ocean-going vessel, masterfully designed for moving through calm and rough seas alike, with grace and ease, carrying you safely and comfortably on your journey.

-Below decks you first enter the pilothouse, with it’s raised dinette and captain’s chairs.
+Below decks you first enter the pilothouse, with it’s raised dinette to port and settee/berth to starboard.
 The pilothouse offers a wonderful all-weather station to take in 360-degree view at anchor, or continue enjoying being underway, without worrying about the conditions.

 True’s dining saloon provides a warm, elegant place to enjoy your meals aboard.
-The main dinette converts into a double berth for sleeping.
+The main dinette converts into a double berth sleeping 2, with a single bunk above.

-Her galley has all the necessities of your kitchen at home, complete with refrigeration and freezing, double stainless steel sinks, plenty of storage, cookware, and flatware, a three-burner gas range and oven.
+Her galley has all the necessities of your kitchen at home, complete with refrigeration, double stainless steel sinks, plenty of storage, cookware, and flatware, a three-burner gas range and oven.

-Forward of the galley and dining saloon is the spacious and comfortable head (fancy sailor speak for bathroom) with hot water shower.
+Forward of the galley and dining saloon is the spacious and comfortable head (fancy sailor speak for bathroom) with shower heated by the engine.

 Hailing Port – Bainbridge Island Guests – Up to 6 / Up to 4 overnight Crew – 1, captain & chef Design – Pearson Countess 44 Length – 44’ Sleeping Berths– 3